open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_gpperfmon"></a>gp\_enable\_gpperfmon

-Enables or disables the data collection agents that populate the `gpperfmon` database.
+Activates or deactivates the data collection agents that populate the `gpperfmon` database.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|